 The Nunavut Human Rights Act came into force on November 4th, 2004.
 The Act established the Tribunal as a direct access human rights model.
-What follows is our sixth report for the period commencing April 1st, 2012 and concluding on March 31st, 2013.
+I am happy to present our seventh annual report for the period commencing April 1, 2013 and concluding on March 31, 2014.

-During this reporting period, three new members were appointed to the Tribunal to retain full membership.
-Mr. Simon Okpatauyak will be representing the Kivalliq region, Ms. Ookalik Curley representing Baffin Region and Ms. Jessica Lott-Thompson who will be a member at large.
+During this reporting period, one new member was appointed to the Tribunal to retain full membership.
+We welcome Ms. Maureen Doherty as our newest member who will be representing the Kivalliq region.